novom/react-native-set-version/README.md

 ## License

-This software uses the MIT license for more information see the [license.txt](license.txt) file.
+This software uses the MIT license.
+For more information see the [license.txt](license.txt) file.

 ## Contributing